mir701/lightning-process-builder-tutorial/create-lightning-application.md

 ---
 layout: module
-title: Module 4&#58; Creating the Lightning Application
+title: Module 4&#58; Add Process Object and Criteria
 ---

 In this module, you create the QuickContacts Lightning Application and you use Bootstrap to define a basic layout for the application.